FStarLang/FStar/INSTALL.md

 ## Building F\* from sources ##

-Short version: Simply run `make -j 6` from the `master` branch of the clone.

 If you have a serious interest in F\* or want to report bugs then we recommend that you build F\* from the sources on GitHub (the `master` branch).

+**Short version**: Simply run `make -j 6` from the `master` branch of the clone.
+If it fails, check the "Working OCaml setup" prerequisite below.

-F* is written in a subset of F* itself and can generate OCaml or F# code from its own sources.
+**Long version**: F* is written in a subset of F* itself and can generate OCaml or F# code from its own sources.
 Therefore, the standard bootstrap build process of F\* involves the following three steps:

   **Step 1.** Build F\* using the OCaml compiler from the (possibly outdated) checked-in generated OCaml code.